This World War II veteran played a song for the sniper trying to kill him

 Capt.
 Jack Tueller in 1943.

-That wasn’t about to deter a man like Tueller, who took his trumpet on every combat mission.
-If he was ever shot down, he wanted to use it to play songs in the POW camps.
+A deadly sniper wasn’t about to deter a man like Tueller, who took his trumpet on every combat mission.
+If he were ever shot down, he wanted to use it to play songs in the prisoner of war camps.

 Tueller had been grounded for the night.
-His unit already cleared most of the area of snipers, but there was one left.
+His unit had already cleared most of the area of snipers, but one remained.
 Tueller’s commander told him not to play that night because at least one sniper was still operating in the area.
-The sniper had a sound aimer, which meant he didn’t have to to see his target, only hear it.
+The sniper had a sound aimer, which meant he didn’t have to see his target, only hear it.

 But the pilot insisted.
 He needed a way to relieve his own stress.
 His commander told him, “it’s your funeral.”